(0 | 0 Reviews)

 Tips & Secrets

-• Using enough ghee (Moyan) in the dough is the absolute secret to achieving that traditional professional flaky texture.
+• Using enough ghee (Moyan) in the dough is the absolute secret to achieving that traditional flaky texture.

 • Frying the kachoris on extremely low heat is mandatory; high heat will create bubbles and leave the interior raw.